briochemc/Inpaintings.jl/README.md

 - [ ] method `4`
 - [ ] method `5`

-There is currently only one test: for method `0` (which gives the same result as method `1`).
+There is currently one test checking that the this Julia implementation of `inpaint` matches MATLAB's `inpaint_nans`..
-This test checks that inpainting the `NaN` values of a sample matrix defined by MATLAB's [`peaks`](https://www.mathworks.com/help/matlab/ref/peaks.html) function does so with the same values as MATLAB's version of `inpaint_nans`.

 ## TODOs